 Data extraction instructions

 Using documents present on the public IA databases in each jurisdiction (federal, provincial, and territorial), we will extract the variables below into the shared Excel spreadsheet.
-If data for a given variable cannot be located (e.g., lack of access to information or poor reporting in the EIS), the reviewer must write ‘COULD NOT LOCATE’ in the cell.
-A documents are often very large, so it is recommended to use CTRL+F to search for relevant keywords.
+If data for a given variable cannot be located (e.g., lack of access to information or poor reporting in the EIS), the reviewer will write ‘COULD NOT LOCATE’ in the relevant cell.
+As documents are often very large, it is recommended that reviewers use CTRL+F to search for relevant keywords.

-For the target variables below (except for the first three variables, as listed below), please add comments (‘Review’ à ‘New Comment’) in the spreadsheet with a page number, section of text, any relevant calculations/conversions, and the document link for where the data came from.
+For the target variables below (except for the first three variables), please add comments (‘Review’ à ‘New Comment’) in the spreadsheet with a page number, section of text, any relevant calculations/conversions, and the document link for where the data was sourced from.

 Reviewer initials